Dev-Sherlock/Jobs/README.md

 3.Users can make requests to API for :
 - Getting list of jobs posts
 - Getting specific job post
+- Creating a job post
+- Updating a job post
+- Deleting a job post

 ## How to run the project locally: